parkermac/ptools/obs_ecy/README.txt

-README for obs_ecy

-This is for processing the Ecology CTD and Bottle data
+This is for processing the Ecology CTD and Bottle data.

 ======================================================================
 * process_station_info.py makes a DateFrame of station locations, etc.